Raphael Armattoe: Early life and education

 Armattoe was born at Keta in the Gold Coast (in what is now the Volta Region of Ghana).
 He received his early education in Lomé, Togoland before completing his primary education in Denu, Gold Coast.
 Between 1925 and 1928 he attended secondary school at Mfantsipim School, Cape Coast.

 As Togoland changed from German to British and French hands, Armattoe ended up being fluent in German, French and English; whilst also being fluent in Spanish and Portuguese.
 He also spoke his native Ewe language.
 He left for Germany in 1930 for further studies, with most of his tertiary education was in Germany and France.

 He apparently left Germany for France due to rising Nazism.
-He continued his studies in anthropology, literature and Medicine at the Sorbonne.
+He continued his studies in anthropology, literature and medicine at the Sorbonne.

 Research, science and medicine

 Armattoe moved to Edinburgh, where he qualified to practice medicine.

 He then got a locum job in Belfast, Northern Ireland, and following that worked at the Civil Defence first-aid post in Brooke Park, Derry, between 1939 and 1945.
 After the Second World War, he opened a medical practice at his home on Northland Road in Derry.
 He later established and became the director of the Lomeshie Research Centre, named after his mother.

 In 1947, he attended the Nobel Prize laureation ceremonies with his friend Erwin Schrödinger, who won the Nobel Prize in Physics in 1933, being the only African amongst the thousand intellectuals invited to attend the event in Stockholm.
 Schrödinger later wrote the foreword for Armattoe's book The Golden Age of West African Civilization.
 Armattoe later successfully applied for an anthropological research grant worth £3,000 at the time from the Wenner-Gren Foundation for Anthropological Research.
-At the age of just 35 he was nominated for the Nobel Peace Prize in 1948.
 The Abochi drug which can cure guinea-worms, toothaches, bronchitis, boils and allied diseases patent was later bought by a prominent Nigerian drug company at the time.
+In 1948, at the age of just 35, he was nominated for the Nobel Peace Prize by members of the parliament of Ireland.
+The nomination was also supported by three MPs from Northern Ireland.

 At this stage, he started being more involved with writing and giving talks, especially relating to anthropology.
 He was described by some who knew him as a marvellous doctor and a good speaker.
 Through association with international scientific societies he is regarded as one of the very few scientists at the time to understand atomic energy.

 Later in 1948 he returned to West Africa, where he conducted research mainly on Ewe physical anthropology but also set up a medical clinic at Kumasi in the Ashanti Region.
 He also turned his attention to poetry, writing and politics.
 His first collection of poems was Between the Forest and the Sea (1950).
 His next collection, Deep Down in the Black Man's Mind, was published in 1954, after his death.